oztune/advanced-lazy-load/readme.txt

 == Installation ==

-1. Upload folder `advanced-lazy-load` to the `/wp-content/plugins/` directory
+1. Upload folder 'advanced-lazy-load' to the '/wp-content/plugins/' directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. After activate it, you can set the in the setting menu -> Advacned lazy load